 Therefore, to protect it against power surges while gone for long periods of time, we recommend turning the Dishwasher OFF, this can be accomplished by removing the fuses or tripping the circuit breaker.
 Given the amount of effort and knowledge to remove the fuses it is easier to turn it OFF at the circuit breaker.

-The homeowner should leave their dishwasher door open about 4 inches to allow the dishwasher to dry, this is especially important in high humidity areas like Naples and Marco Island.
+The homeowner should leave their dishwasher door open about 4 inches to allow the dishwasher to dry, this is especially important in high humidity areas like Naples, Bonita Springs, and Marco Island.

 Unlike the refrigerator, the washer and dryer do not suffer technical difficulties if turned OFF/ON.
-Further, given the frequency of powerful electrical storms in Naples and Marco Island, sometimes daily in the summer, it is prudent to turn the appliances off while the house is unoccupied.
+Further, given the frequency of powerful electrical storms in Naples, Bonita Springs, and Marco Island, sometimes daily in the summer, it is prudent to turn the appliances off while the house is unoccupied.

 Most Home Watch Companies recommend turning the Washer and Dryer OFF at the circuit breaker due the ease of flipping a switch vs the cumbersomeness of having to get behind the bulky appliances to unplug and plug upon return.
 Further, it will also save you time when you return as you will be able to control everything from the electrical panel instead of going to each area of the home and manually re-engaging (hot water heater, garbage disposal, dishwasher, washer/dryer, etc.)